-The approximate coordinate chosen for the point to be estimated will be determines the one of two solution.
 It is important to select approximate coordinates.
 If the approximate coordinates are not determined in proper proximity, the iterative solution yields the possibility of non-convergence.

-The positioning of GPS receivers is also based on this.
-For the solution of the problem, the slope length equation between the following two points written for each measure.
+For the solution of the problem, an equation is written for each measured zenith angle